Beltway Bambinos

 This summer, you’ll find some exciting new additions at this custard shop.
 Stick with what you know and get Wisconsin-style frozen custard in vanilla or chocolate every day, or try the flavor of the day.
 Tollhouse cookie and toasted almond are both on the schedule; see all the upcoming flavors of the day here.
 They’ll also be offering homemade marshmallows and sorbet this summer along with puppy pops—a treat for your dog!

-This ice cream brand, which is sold around the NE corridor, is made right here in D.C.!
+This ice cream brand, which is sold throughout the DMV in markets and deli’s, is made right here in D.C.!
 They even have a small shop where you can go for freshly made, hand-crafted ice cream.
-They’ve got the classic flavors as well as some unique flavors like Guinness, Rice Pudding and Cotton Candy Gummy Bear.
+They’ve got the classic flavors as well as some unique flavors like Cinnamon Cappuccino & Blackberry Chocolate Chip.

 What started as a food truck serving milk and cookies and ice cream sandwiches, now has 3 food trucks you can hunt down in the city or hire for an event.
 For those of us who can’t make it to a truck stop, there are 2 actual locations you can visit.
 They also deliver!